withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 ### Writing JavaScript in your Astro Script

 So far, you have defined values in your code fences, but you can write any legal JavaScript (or TypeScript) there, too!
-Let's move some JavaScript we have already written in our HTML template up into the code fences.
+Let's move some JavaScript you have already written in your HTML template up into the code fences.

 1. In `about.astro` and look for the following line of code: